 In our commitment to safety, reliability and environmental stewardship at the Topock Compressor Station, PG&E voluntarily partnered with numerous entities going back to 1996 to address these issues.

-Partners include the California Department of Toxic Substances Control (DTSC) and the U.S. Department of the Interior (DOI) oversee our efforts.
-We also work closely with several nearby communities and Native American Tribes.
-Tribal representatives play a vital role in monitoring our project activities.
+Partners include the California Department of Toxic Substances Control (DTSC), the U.S. Department of the Interior (DOI), several nearby communities and Native American Tribes.
+Tribal and agency representatives play a vital role in monitoring our daily project activities.

 The DTSC Topock Project website provides more details about the cleanup, including photos, schedules, and a document repository.
 Visit PG&E Topock Compressor Station Environmental Investigation and Cleanup Activities.